 Course Requirements.
-A master of science degree candidate must have a minimum of 30 semester hours of graduate credit.
+A master of science degree candidate must have a minimum of 30 semester-hours of graduate credit.
 This minimum requirement can include no more than six hours of research.
-Sixteen hours of lectures, conferences, or examinations, or 32 hours of laboratory work are equivalent to one semester hour of credit.
+For the Reynolda Campus, at least 12 of the 24 hours in coursework (not counting thesis research) required for the degree must be in courses numbered 700 or above.
+The remaining 12 hours may be in either 600-level, 700-level or 800-level courses.

-The course of study consisting of classes, seminars, and research is compiled by a group including the student, the student's advisor, and the chair of the department of the major field of interest.
+The course of study consisting of classes, seminars, and research is compiled by the student, the student's advisor, and the chair of the department of the major field of interest.
 It is recommended that, when possible, such programs include courses in fields other than that of major interest.
-At least 12 semester hours must consist of graduate courses exclusive of courses included in the biomedical science program at the or 600-level on the Reynolda Campus.
 Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and dean of the Graduate School, but the minimum residence requirement is not thereby reduced.

 Foreign Language or Special Skills Requirement.
-Some departments may require students to demonstrate either a reading knowledge of an appropriate foreign language, or competence in a special skill such as statistics or computer programming.
-See each department's statement to see if there is such a requirement and how it may be satisfied.
+Some departments may require students to demonstrate either a reading knowledge of an appropriate foreign language, or competence in a special skill.
+See each department's statement to determine if there is such a requirement and how it may be satisfied.

-Scientific Integrity and Professionalism Requirement for Biomedical Sciences (Bowman Gray Campus).
-The successful completion of a program in scientific ethics is required prior to admission to degree candidacy.
+Scientific Integrity and Responsible Conduct in Research.
+(Bowman Gray campus)The successful completion of a program in scientific ethics is required prior to admission to degree candidacy.
 This requirement is fulfilled either by participating in the courses designated by the Graduate School or by satisfactory completion of approved departmental electives that incorporate extensive discussion of scientific ethics.
-A list of approved departmental electives may be obtained from the Graduate School.
-MS students in other disciplines have the option of participating in this program.
+A list of approved departmental electives may be obtained from the Graduate School, Masters students in other disciplines have the option of participating in this program.